New Development Bank (NDB)

 New Development Bank (NDB) Blog Image

-• NDB, formerly referred to as the BRICS Development Bank, is a multilateral development bank established by the BRICS countries (Brazil, Russia, India, China and South Africa).
+• The New Development Bank (NDB), formerly known as the BRICS Development Bank, is a multilateral development bank operated by the BRICS states (Brazil, Russia, India, China, and South Africa).

-• Objective: Financing infrastructure and sustainable development projects in BRICS and other emerging economies and developing countries.
+• Objective: NDB aims to mobilize resources for infrastructure and sustainable development projects in BRICS countries and other emerging economies and developing countries.

-• The idea of setting up NDB was first conceived in 2012 during BRICS Summit in New Delhi, India.
-The Bank formally came into existence as a legal entity in 2015.
+• The idea of setting up NDB was first conceived in 2012 during the BRICS Summit in New Delhi, India.

 • Membership in NDB is open to any member of the United Nations.